olivernaaris/tether-ci-cd/README.md

 The repository is organized as follows:

+-   `packages/`: Node.js packages.
--   `app-node/`: The main Node.js application.
+-   `services/`: Node.js services.
--   `wrk-*/`: Individual worker services, each with its own configuration and logic.
 -   `docs/`: Contains documentation for the project.
 -   `.github/`: CI/CD workflows and other GitHub-related configurations.

 ## Documentation

-For detailed documentation on the CI/CD setup, GitHub Actions, and other development processes, please refer to the [GitHub Actions Documentation](docs/github-actions.md).
+- For detailed documentation on the CI/CD setup, GitHub Actions, please refer to the [GitHub Actions Documentation](docs/github-actions.md).
+- For local development documentation, please refer to the [Local development](docs/local-development.md).